 - Communicate with professors and classmates

-Testudo is not only the name of the University of Maryland mascot, but it is also the website for many administrative tasks performed throughout the University.
-Testudo is part of the Office of the Registrar’s website whereby you can accomplish the following:
+Testudo is not only the name of the University of Maryland mascot, but it is also the website (http://www.testudo.umd.edu) for many administrative tasks performed throughout the University.
+Testudo is part of the Office of the Registrar’s website where students can:

 - Register for classes

 - Check Schedule of Classes and course information

 - Apply for graduation and check diploma status

 - Register to vote in the state of Maryland

 A blended learning course is one where part, but not all, of the traditional face-to-face instruction is replaced by web-based online learning.
 Blended learning courses provide more flexibility in when and where student's learn than a traditional course.
 In return, students are required to take a more active, participatory role in the learning process.
 Students can do this by engaging and collaborating with other students and the instructor on a regular basis both in the classroom and online.